-Criticism rained down on the new Miami layout after the race’s announcement, amid much unfavourable comparisons to Sochi, the stillborn Hanoi street circuit and the as yet un-raced Jeddah, however that rapid track has now shown itself to be a track particularly inducive to good racing.
+At the time, criticism rained down on the new Miami layout after the race’s announcement, amid much unfavourable comparisons to Sochi, the stillborn Hanoi street circuit and the-then un-raced Jeddah, however that rapid track has now shown itself to be a track particularly inducive to good racing.

 Many also pointed out, most prominently 3-time Daytona 24 Hours winner Felipe Albuquerque, that there are plenty more venues suited for grand prix racing than a drab car park street circuit in an area which has no culture of F1 anyway.

-Why, in a country blessed with a multitude of ‘classic’ race tracks, is F1 not racing on one of the permanent circuits, but on a strip of characterless dockland in downtown Miami?
+Why, in a country blessed with a multitude of ‘classic’ race tracks, is F1 not racing on one of the permanent circuits, but on a strip of vast characterless concrete?

 Much like the UK and to some extent Italy, the US has an embarrassment of riches in great race circuits.